FirasAbouzahr/UFC/README.md

 Done!
 (0, 0)
 ```
-You now have two files with every UFC Robert Whitakker Fight!
+You now have two files with stats from every Robert Whitakker UFC Fight!
 Below is a snippet image of the contents of "Robert_Whittaker_Totals.csv".
 The full datasheets (Robert_Whittaker_Totals.csv & Robert_Whittaker_Significants.csv) can be found above.

 ![Local Image](Figures/Example-Totals-Datafile.png)

 There is a bit more tweaking to do on this in the future but we're ready to do some fun analysis on the Reaper!

-## Coming Soon - Statistical Modeling of Win Probabilities based on past fight matchups
+## Coming Soon - Weight Class Analyses